alexander-thiesen/pyside6-widget-battery-percentage-responsive/README.md

     ```

 # Note
+- This widget is responsive, meaning it will adjust to different screen sizes.
+It now uses PySide6 instead of PyQt5.
-- This widget is fix size, you can resize in `batterywidget.py`
+The widget is resizable and the behavior can be further customized in `batterywidget.py`.
-- Feel free to update and republish it, maybe make it **responsive**.
+- This is a fork of https://github.com/Ktheara/pyqt5-widget-battery-percentage